SoldierChen/HomePage/_pages/about.md

 My research aims to build sustainable computing solutions by means of *hardware acceleration* and *system optimization*.

 In particular, I am interested in investigating algorithm-architecture codesigned accelerators, which can be implemented on FPGAs or integrated with RISCVs, for emerging applications such as graph processing, databases, and machine learning.
-Additionally, I am interested in reinventing the system stack to efficiently deploy these applications in heterogeneous computing environments and make the best use of diverse computing resources (e.g., CPUs, FPGAs, GPUs, and NPUs).
+In addition, I am interested in redesigning the system stack of heterogeneous computing environments that feature diverse computing resources (e.g., CPUs, FPGAs, GPUs, and NPUs) and new interconnects (e.g., CXL).

 Openings